 When to hike the ACT

 Traversing the ACT is possible in both summer and winter, though the experiences are obviously very different depending on when you go.
-The two main windows are mid-June to late-September and mid-February to April.
+The two main windows are mid-June to late-September and March to April.

 Outside of these times the trail becomes difficult as: